-- 1. The Chairman, or in his or her absence, the Vice Chairman, is hereby authorized to sign the Title VI Program Update transmittal letter. - 2.
-The MPO Staff Director is authorized to sign any and all assurances, warranties, certifications, and other documents which may be required in connection with the 2020 Title VI Program Update.
+- 1. The Board Hereby approves the 2023 Title VI Program Update. - 2.
+The Chairman, or in his or her absence, the Vice Chairman, is hereby authorized to sign the Title VI Program Update transmittal letter. - 3.
+The MPO Staff Director is authorized to sign any and all assurances, warranties, certifications, and other documents which may be required in connection with the 2023 Title VI Program Update.